Wireless device radiation and health

-The antennas contained in mobile phones, including smartphones, emit radiofrequency (RF) radiation (non-ionising radiation such as microwaves); the parts of the head or body nearest to the antenna can absorb this energy and convert it to heat or to synchronised molecular vibrations (the term 'heat', properly applies only to disordered molecular motion).
-Since at least the 1990s, scientists have researched whether the now-ubiquitous radiation associated with mobile phone antennas or cell phone towers is affecting human health.
+The antennas contained in mobile phones, and various other electronic devices, emit radiation which consists of non-ionising radiation or radiofrequency electromagnetic fields (RF EMF) such as microwaves.
+The parts of the head or body nearest to the antenna can absorb this energy in the form of heat.
+Since at least the 1990s, scientists have researched whether the now-ubiquitous radiation associated with mobile phone antennas, Wi-Fi routers or cell phone towers is affecting human health.
 Mobile phone networks use various bands of RF radiation, some of which overlap with the microwave range.
-Other digital wireless systems, such as data communication networks, produce similar radiation.

-In response to public concern, the World Health Organization (WHO) established the International EMF (Electric and Magnetic Fields) Project in 1996 to assess the scientific evidence of possible health effects of EMF in the frequency range from 0 to 300 GHz.
-They have stated that although extensive research has been conducted into possible health effects of exposure to many parts of the frequency spectrum, all reviews conducted so far have indicated that, as long as exposures are below the limits recommended in the ICNIRP (1998) EMF guidelines, which cover the full frequency range from 0–300 GHz, such exposures do not produce any known adverse health effect.
-In 2024, the National Cancer Institute wrote: "The evidence to date suggests that cell phone use does not cause brain or other kinds of cancer in humans."
-In 2011, International Agency for Research on Cancer (IARC), an agency of the WHO, classified wireless radiation as Group 2B – possibly carcinogenic.
-That means that there "could be some risk" of carcinogenicity, so additional research into the long-term, heavy use of wireless devices needs to be conducted.
+In response to public concern, the World Health Organization (WHO) established the International EMF (Electric and Magnetic Fields) Project in 1996 to assess the scientific evidence of possible health effects of RF EMF with a frequency range from 3 kilohertz (KHz) to 300 gigahertz (GHz).
+They have conducted a survey in 2019 among 300 radiofrequency scientists to prioritize the most important potential health effects from exposure to radiofrequency electromagnetic fields.
+The survey reported heat related effects, cancer, infertility, cognitive performance, symptoms and oxidative stress as the most important to study further.

+WHO has stated that although extensive research has been conducted into possible health effects of exposure to many parts of the frequency spectrum, all reviews conducted so far have indicated that, as long as exposures are below the limits recommended in the ICNIRP (1998) EMF guidelines, which cover the full frequency range from 0–300 GHz, such exposures do not produce any known adverse health effect.
 The WHO states that "A large number of studies have been performed over the last two decades to assess whether mobile phones pose a potential health risk.
 To date, no adverse health effects have been established as being caused by mobile phone use."